 The opening hours are from 9 am daily.
 The closing times depend on the season.
 Saturdays and Sundays, they take the last group in at 5 pm.
 Between November and March, the last tour departs at 4 pm during the working week.
 From April to mid-June and then again from Labour Day till the end of October, the last tour leaves at 6 pm.
 Between mid-June and Labour Day, you can enter the caverns until 7 pm.

 Did you know that you should never touch any stalagmites or stalactites?
 It’s because your skin has an oily protective film, or maybe even a layer of hand cream, that will transfer onto the still-growing rock formations.
 When this happens, they stop growing.
 The skin oil makes the rock surface slippery and the mineral deposits won’t be able to adhere to each other properly.
 In a cave, you may notice that some stalagmites close to the path have dark, shiny and polished tops.
 These are the ones passing visitors touch and rub, and they won’t grow anymore.

 Moreover, do you realize that it takes millions of years for a cave like this to grow into such beauty?
 The rule #1 for every cave you ever visit: look, don’t touch.

-WHERE ARE LURAY CAVERNS AND HOW TO GET THERE
+WHERE ARE LURAY CAVERNS IN VIRGINIA AND HOW TO GET THERE

-Luray Caverns are located in the north corner of Virginia in the Shenandoah Valley, close to the Shenandoah National Park.
+Virginia caverns in Luray are located in the north corner of the state in the Shenandoah Valley, close to the Shenandoah National Park.